-When you are in Chester, you'll notice that it is more blue-collar than most other communities in America.
-47.45% of Chester’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Chester is a city of service providers, transportation and shipping workers, and production and manufacturing workers.
-There are especially a lot of people living in Chester who work in food service (7.88%), healthcare (5.95%), and management occupations (5.68%).
+Chester is a blue-collar town, with 44.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Chester is a city of service providers, production and manufacturing workers, and transportation and shipping workers.
+There are especially a lot of people living in Chester who work in food service (8.77%), management occupations (7.57%), and healthcare (6.37%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Chester is worth considering.

-Being a small city, Chester does not have a public transit system used by locals to get to and from work.
+Chester is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Chester have a very low rate of college education: just 6.12% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Chester has a very low overall level of education: only 7.35% of people over 25 hold a 4-year college degree or higher.

 Chester is a very ethnically-diverse city.
 The people who call Chester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chester residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Chester include Irish, English, French , and Polish.